-The Department for Transport and Building Regulations place requirements on local authorities and duty holders to provide tactile guidance/warning surfaces for visually impaired pedestrians.
-These must be installed in public areas where visually impaired persons could meet a hazard, such as:
+The Department for Environment, Transport and The Regions Regulations place requirements on local authorities and duty holders to provide effective tactile paving.
+The guidance and warning that this provides for visually impaired pedestrians is vital for their safety.
+Tactile paving tiles must be installed in public areas where visually impaired persons could meet a hazard, such as:

-Surface mounted tactile paving systems offer significant advantages over traditionally used concrete materials in both longevity and cost of installation.
+Surface mounted tactile paving systems offer many advantages over traditionally used concrete materials.
+Not only do they provide greater longevity, the cost of installation is also lower.

-They provide a fast, easy and economical solution to achieve compliance with the Equality Act 2010.
+Our cost effective GRP and resin/stone composite tactile tile systems provide a fast, easy and economical solution.
+They are also compliant with the Equality Act 2010.

-The full range of self adhesive tactile tiles is offered in a polyurethane resin/stone composite (incorporating recycled material).
-Blister Platform Edge Off-Street and Corduroy versions are also available in corrosion resistant GRP, incorporating a coating of refined aluminium oxide granules.
+The full range of self-adhesive tactile tiles we offer is manufactured from a polyurethane resin and stone composite (incorporating recycled material).
+Blister Platform Edge Off-Street and Corduroy tactiles are also available in corrosion resistant GRP, incorporating a coating of refined aluminium oxide granules.

-Both types of tactile paving offer extreme durability and lower the potential for slips under both dry and wet conditions.
+Both types of tactile paving offer extreme durability and low potential for slips under both dry and wet conditions.